anoopkunchukuttan/indic_nlp_library/README.md

 # Indic NLP Library
 This repository is a fork of the original [Indic NLP Library](https://github.com/anoopkunchukuttan/indic_nlp_library) and integrates [UrduHack](https://github.com/urduhack/urduhack) submodule and [Indic NLP Resources](https://github.com/anoopkunchukuttan/indic_nlp_resources) directly.
 This allows to work with Urdu normalization and tokenization without needing to install [urduhack](https://pypi.org/project/urduhack/) and `indic_nlp_resources` separately, which can be an issue sometimes as it is `TensorFlow` based.
-I am mainly maintaining this repository for [IndicTrans2](https://github.com/AI4Bharat/IndicTrans2).
+This repository is mainly created and mainted for [IndicTrans2](https://github.com/AI4Bharat/IndicTrans2) and [IndicTransTokenizer](https://github.com/VarunGumma/IndicTransTokenizer)

 For any queries, please get in touch with the original authors/maintainers of the respective libraries: